OpenClemson/RedactDetect/README.md

 Given a list of Tweet IDs, detect which ones have been deleted or made private.

+Developed in partnership with the [Social Analytics Institute](http://www.clemson.edu/centers-institutes/social-analytics/).

+## Usage

 ```Shell
 ./redact_detect.rb [file ...]
 ```